IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 title: Refactoring an Example Mod
 ---

-As your mod grows larger and larger, you will want to stay organized.
+This tutorial is designed for people who are already familiar with IsaacScript and already have a bunch of working code.
+If that sounds like you, then read on.

+Small mods can be written inside of a single file: "main.ts".
+In most cases, it doesn't make sense to split up a small mod into multiple files.
+If you did that, then someone reading your code would have to jump back and forth between files while trying to understand how everything works.
+Better to have everything in one place, so that they can read it in order, from top to bottom.

+However, this logic starts to break down once we start getting a couple hundred lines or so.
+Imagine that we have a mod that adds multiple items, and all of the logic is inside of the "main.ts" file.
+When working in the file, it can be hard to orient ourselves - are we in a function that deals with item 1?
+Or item 2?

+Furthermore, in bigger files, it's easier for things to get messy.
+Imagine that we wanted to put all of the constants and functions for item 1 in the middle of the file, and all of the constants and functions for item 2 at the bottom of the file.
+But after working on the mod for a while and adding/removing things, things often get shuffled around and we the organization gets messed up.

+Instead, it's better to have each item in a dedicated file for that item.
+That way, if someone wants to know how a specific item works, they can just open the one item file and read it without having to wade through everything else.
+And if you ever find a bug with item 1, then you don't have to go on a scavenger hunt throughout your codebase - you can just focus all of your effort on looking through and troubleshooting the file for item 1.

 Splitting up your mod into different files is easy with TypeScript by using `import` and `export`.
-There are many ways to structure a big mod, so think about a hierarchy that makes sense for you.

-Let's build on the previous [Green Candle example mod](example-mod.md).
+As an example, let's build on the previous [Green Candle example mod](example-mod.md).
 Imagine that we want to add a few more custom items, so that the mod becomes an item pack.
 Before we continue to clutter our "main.ts" file, let's refactor our code to keep things clean.

 <br />